ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 The **Ubuntu MATE** team is proud to be a part of **Ubuntu Testing Week** which starts today (2 April) **until 8 April** along with the other flavours of the Ubuntu family.
-Please join us in testing the beta of Ubuntu MATE 20.04 (Focal Fossa) as well sharing the 💚 by testing out some of the other flavours.
+Please join us in testing the beta of Ubuntu MATE 20.04 (Focal Fossa) as well sharing the :green_heart: by testing out some of the other flavours.

 Unsure of how to test?
 [Alan Pope](http://popey.com/), the co-founder of Ubuntu MATE, has [made an outstanding video](https://www.youtube.com/watch?v=hXLiqjOkSmg) showing how easy it is to do.

 If you need some help, [join us in our beta testing thread](https://ubuntu-mate.community/t/ubuntu-mate-20-04-beta-testing/21369/).
-Did you find a 🐛?
+Did you find a :bug:?
 We've got a
 [helpful guide](https://ubuntu-mate.community/t/how-to-report-problems-in-ubuntu-mate/17943)
 on how to report it.